The following details are ideas and comments expressed by David Nuescheler.

-While Same Name Siblings (SNS) have been introduced into the spec to allow compatibility with data structures that are designed for and expressed through XML and therefore are extremely valuable to JCR, SNS come with a substantial overhead and complexity for the repository.
+Same Name Siblings (SNS) has been introduced into the spec to allow compatibility with data structures that are designed for and expressed through XML and, therefore, are valuable to JCR.
+However, SNS comes with overhead and complexity for the repository.

-For import of XML or interaction with existing XML SNS maybe necessary and useful but I have never used SNS, and never will in my “green field” data models.
+For import of XML or interaction with existing XML, SNS maybe necessary and useful, but I have never used SNS (and never intend to) in my “green field” data models.

 References imply referential integrity.
-I find it important to understand that references do not just add additional cost for the repository managing the referential integrity, but they also are costly from a content flexibility perspective.
+It is important to understand that references not only add an additional cost for the repository managing the referential integrity, but they are also costly from a content flexibility perspective.

-Personally I make sure I only ever use references when I really cannot deal with a dangling reference and otherwise use a path, a name or a string UUID to refer to another node.
+Personally, I only ever use references when I really cannot deal with a dangling reference and otherwise use a path, a name, or a string UUID to refer to another node.